jeppeman/circle-ci-config-error-repro/README.md

 ### CircleCI CLI error repro

-Jobs in workflows that have `only`-branch filters they are removed when running `circleci config process` on a packed config.
+Jobs in workflows that have `only`-branch filters are removed when running `circleci config process` on a packed config.
 Note that this does not happen if the branch filter is `ignore`.

 To reproduce, run the following: